bootdotdev/blog/content/golang/format-on-save-vs-code-golang.md

 If it still isn't working, you likely need to reload your VS Code window and/or install the missing tools that VS Code is prompting you to install via popups in the bottom-right of the editor.

 I will do my best to keep this guide up to date.
-Let me know if it isn't working for you in the [boot.dev Discord](https://boot.dev/community).
+Let me know if it isn't working for you in the [boot.dev Discord](https://www.boot.dev/community).

+PS: If you'd like to learn Go, you can check out my [full Go course here](https://www.boot.dev/courses/learn-golang).